google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 - Mimic Java behavior as closely as possible.
 - Preserve the performance characteristics of lambdas, specifically the performance gains of non-capturing lambdas.
-- Future-proof our implementation against potential code generation and Object method behavior changes in the future.
-For more on this, again look at [Goetz's talk](https://www.youtube.com/watch?v=MLksirK9nnE), which talks about how they preserved the ability to easily change lambda implementation in the future.
+- Future-proof our implementation against potential code generation and Object method behavior changes in Java's future.
+For more on this, again look at [Goetz's talk](https://www.youtube.com/watch?v=MLksirK9nnE), which talks about how they preserved the ability to easily change lambda implementation going forward.
 - Leverage Objective-C blocks for readability and capturing.
 We already have a strategy for captures from our anonymous class implementation, but we can reduce complexity by leaning on Objective-C's closures.
 - Preserve reflection.
 Currently lambdas don't offer any guarantee for serialization, but this may change in the future, and we want the ability to respond quickly to any changes without having to change the entirety of our model.